 This is actually older sister Barbara’s story.
-It’s her story because she was the brave one, and because she was about 50% older than me at the time, seeing I was four or five.
-She threatens to write it one day (in fact, says she has written it down.
-Somewhere).
+It’s her story because she was the brave one, and because she was about 50% older than me at the time, seeing I was four.
+She threatens to write it one day.
+In fact, she says she has written it down somewhere.

 Here’s the way I remember it – probably modified by being told it over the years:

 We lived on ‘the plot’ Birdhaven east of town on the forestry or sawmill road in Platberg’s morning shadow.
 One evening towards sunset we were playing in the back yard outside the kitchen door when Barbara needed to go inside to fetch something.
 Water to mix up some mud most probably?
 Near the door she came across a snake and took a flying leap over it (she would probably add ‘athletically’ or ‘gracefully’, but I bet there was a shriek involved about then).

 I jumped up and ran closer to see a snake reared up and looking concerned.
 This of course caused me to show even more concern.
 Obviously it now posed a much greater threat, so I sensibly ran away, around the house and in at the front door.
 You know: Discretion?
 Valour?